-- Business units form the first line of defense. - Controlling units acting as the second line of defense comprise the risk management department, including the risk management function, the financial department (BUC), the compliance function and controllers of transactions on financial markets. - The internal audit function is the only unit responsible for the third line of defense as it performs an independent analysis and review of processes and systems used to manage market risk.
+- Business units form the first line of defense. - Controlling units acting as the second line of defense involving Group Risk Management, Group Finance, Group Compliance and Group Markets Operational in close collaboration with the relevant IT. - The internal audit function is the only unit responsible for the third line of defense as it performs an independent analysis and review of processes and systems used to manage market risk.

-The above system is supported by the Code of Conduct and ComWerte; it forms a basis of the risk culture and is in line with the main mission of the risk management department - to form, to manage and to protect.
+The above system is supported by the Code of Conduct and ComWerte; it forms a basis of the risk culture and is in line with the main mission of the risk management department - to shape, to serve and to secure.